ExpressionEngine/ExpressionEngine-User-Guide/docs/troubleshooting/error-messages.md

 ### Troubleshooting

 The Authorization header is stripped by some Apache servers, causing an error rendering the Live Preview.
-This behavior may be overriden in your [.htaccess file](installation/best-practices.md#1-create-an-htaccess-file) by adding the following line:
+This behavior may be overridden in your [.htaccess file](installation/best-practices.md#1-create-an-htaccess-file) by adding the following line:

 ```php
 SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1